Intrinsic Entropy of Context Length Scaling in LLMs: Assumptions, Deductions and Observations for Language Modeling

 It is common in ML studies to decompose the loss into \textbf{Bayes Risk} (the minimum loss possible, achieved by the theoretically optimal Bayesian Model), and \textbf{Approximation Loss} (the loss measuring the ability of a trained model actually to approximate the Bayesian Model).
 Specifically for Cross-Entropy loss $H$, we have (please refer to \textbf{Appendix \ref{app: CE} for formal definitions and derivation details}):

-Where $P=p(x_0|x_{-\infty:0})$ is the distribution of Natural Language (or our experimented dataset), $P_l=p(x_0|x_{-l:0})$ is the Bayesian Model for context length $l$ and $Q_l=q(x_0|x_{-l:0})$ is the learned Language Model of context length $l$. $R_{Bayes}=H(P,P_l)$ is the \textbf{Bayes Risk} of optimal model (the assumed `limit' when we have infinite data points and model parameters) and $L_{Approx}=D_{KL}(P_l,Q_l)$ is the \textbf{Approximation Loss}, which can be affected by dataset size $D$, etc.
+Where $P=p(x_0|x_{-\infty:0})$ is the distribution of Natural Language (or our experimented dataset), $P_l=p(x_0|x_{-l:0})$ is the Bayesian Model for context length $l$ and $Q_l=q(x_0|x_{-l:0})$ is the learned Language Model of context length $l$. $R_{Bayes}=H(P,P_l)$ is the \textbf{Bayes Risk} of optimal model (the assumed `limit' when we have infinite data points and model parameters) and $L_{Approx}=D_{KL}(P_l,Q_l)$ is the \textbf{Approximation Loss}, which can be affected by dataset size $D$, etc. The Bayes Risk is model or data agnostic, only related to natural language itself and is limited only by visible context length.